Miguel-Frazao/portugal-data/README.md

 # Portugal-data
-Data related to diferent aspects of Portugal
+Data related to diferent aspects of Portugal.

 Most of this files are acquired through python web crawler scripts.